R-SNGH/javascript-notes/notes/season-1/lecture-07.md

-# Episode 7 : The Scope Chain, Scope & Lexical Environment
+# Episode 7 : The Scope Chain, Scope & Lexical Environment (Basics of Closures)

 Summary:-
 1) Lexical Environment: created with an Execution Context.
 Local memory + reference to lexical environment of parent(where the functin exactly sits in code)